Indiana University–Purdue University Indianapolis: Athletics

-The IUPUI Jaguars compete at the NCAA Division I level in the Horizon League in 16 men's (7) and women's (9) sports.
+Before IUPUI was dissolved, the IUPUI Jaguars competed at the NCAA Division I level in the Horizon League in 16 men's (7) and women's (9) sports.
 The Jaguars have earned NCAA Tournament bids in volleyball, NCAA Division I Men's Soccer Championship, women's soccer, men's golf, NCAA Men's Division I Basketball Championship and women's tennis, as well as The Summit League championship in volleyball, men's tennis and women's soccer.
 Nine athletes have been recognized as Summit League Athletes of the Year, with seven coaches earning Coach of the Year honors.
 Prior to 1995, IUPUI athletic teams were known as the Metros and competed in NCAA Division II.